Braid: Weaving Symbolic and Neural Knowledge into Coherent Logical Explanations: Proof Finding and Ranking using ILP

-Once the Braid-BC Master has built a proof-graph for an input query, the final step is to extract proof-trees (explanations) for the query answers, provided the status of the original goal (query) node is SUCCESS.
-Note that there could be multiple solutions for a given query, and each of those solutions could have multiple proof-trees.
+Once the Braid Master has built the master proof-graph for an input query, which encapsulates a collection of proof trees, the final step is to extract a ranked list of valid proofs for the query answers, provided the status of the original goal (query) node is Success.

-Since rules used in Braid are associated with confidences, and some facts may be brought in via a fuzzy unification (with an associated confidence), we need to take these confidences into account when scoring proofs and find a proof that maximizes the overall confidence of the rules/facts used in it.

-We frame proof-extraction as an Integer Linear Programming (ILP) problem as follows: we create binary variables that represent the inclusion/exclusion of each node in the graph.
-As mentioned earlier, there are two types of nodes in the graph – goal nodes (e.g. original query, any inference from a rule, or fact in the KB) and support nodes linked to provers (e.g. rule).
+The default proof-finding procedure in Braid is cast as an Integer Linear Programming (ILP) problem: we create binary variables that represent the inclusion/exclusion of each node in the graph.

-The ILP program has the following constraints \begin{itemize}[noitemsep] \item The query/solution goal node must be included \item If a goal node is included, exactly one of its support nodes must be included \item If a support node is included, all its antecedent (goal) nodes must be included \end{itemize} Along with the following objective function: maximize the product of confidences of all included nodes.
+The ILP program has the following constraints \begin{itemize}[noitemsep] \item The query/solution goal node must be included \item If a goal node is included, exactly one of its support nodes must be included \item If a support node is included, all its antecedent (children) goal nodes must be included; unless it is a \texttt{Fact-Support} node, in which case it is a leaf node \end{itemize} Along with the following objective function: maximize the product of confidences of all included nodes.

 Each solution to the ILP problem constitutes a single proof-tree to the input query, and the top solution has the highest overall confidence.
-Note that the objective function can be modified to consider other ways (besides product, which assumes independence) to aggregate the confidences of the individual rules/facts.